Environment minister Greg Hunt has reneged on his promise to send a boat to monitor the whaling season in the Southern Ocean.

 If there’s one thing that science (science!) has determined beyond a shadow of a doubt over the last 1,000 years or so, it’s that astrology is the only true method by which knowledge about the universe can be divined.
 From the discovery of the Higgs Boson to that time you had a dream about a shoe and then got an unexpected phone call the very next day, astrology has consistently nailed every single prediction with an unbroken 100 per cent success rate since the first caveman raised his eyes to the heavens and went, “Hey, those stars look kinda like a duck – I bet I’ll meet a handsome stranger!”

 However, even a perfect system can be perfecter, and that’s where Time Out’s new Australian Political Horoscope comes in.
-By using the very latest in prognostication technology, which so far has principally involved reading the entrails of ABC statistician Antony Green, we can predict your future with unflinching accuracy.
-And for only $6 a minute we can provide personalised Australian Political Horoscopes to you over fax, teletype and skywriting – but in order that you might get a taste of our service, check out your coming week by the pre-election stars according to our new and improved signs of the political zodiac.… Read more
+By using the very latest in prognostication technology, which so far has principally involved reading the entrails of ABC statistician Antony Green, we can predict your future with unflinching accuracy.… Read more